Opel Karl

-The Opel Karl (also known as the Vauxhall Viva and Vinfast Fadil) is a city car with a hatchback manufactured by GM Korea and marketed by Opel as a rebadged and restyled variant of the fourth-generation Chevrolet Spark, replacing the Suzuki-sourced Agila in Opel's range.
-Named after Adam Opel's eldest son Carl, the city car was discontinued following the sale of Opel to PSA Group in 2019, the same year production in Vietnam started under license of a rebadged variant, the VinFast Fadil.
-General Motors marketed a rebadged variant in the United Kingdom as the Vauxhall Viva.
+The Opel Karl is a city car with a hatchback manufactured by GM Korea and marketed by Opel as a rebadged and restyled variant of the fourth-generation Chevrolet Spark (M400), replacing the Suzuki-sourced Agila in Opel's range.
+Named after Adam Opel's eldest son Carl, the city car was discontinued following the sale of Opel to PSA Group in 2019.
+General Motors marketed a rebadged variant in the United Kingdom as the Vauxhall Viva, resurrecting an old nameplate from 1963 to 1979.

 Overview

 The Karl is a rebadged and restyled variant of the fourth-generation Chevrolet Spark, manufactured in South Korea.
 With fuel consumption reaching 4.3 L/100km, the Karl's 999 cc three-cylinder direct injection engine making 55 kW is from the GM engine family.
 Dimensionally very similar to its predecessor, it is 115 mm lower, making it almost the same size as the more expensive three-door Opel Adam.

 Equipment includes six airbags, ESC with hill start assist, Tyre Pressure Monitoring System (TPMS), electric power steering, cruise control, rear parking sensors, lane departure warning, automatic climate control, start-stop system, a seven-inch display with IntelliLink and OnStar systems, and optional - heated front seats, heated steering wheel, electric sunroof and 16-inch alloy wheels.

 The Opel Karl was not sold in all European markets.
 It was not regularly available in Norway, Sweden, CIS countries, Malta, Eastern Balkans (including Bulgaria and Romania), Greece, Turkey, nor Cyprus.

 The Karl had its second world premiere held in Rijeka, Croatia in 2015.
 In October 2018, it was announced that the production of the Karl and Viva would be discontinued by the end of 2019.